 One of the biggest misconceptions we all have about forgiveness is that by forgiving someone, we somehow make right what they did.
 We believe that if we forgive, then we condone their actions.
 As I begin to shift my perspective, I am slowly leaning towards that nothing could be further from the truth.

 Forgiveness is often a difficult action to achieve.
 However, it is one of the most powerful sources of freedom.
 It is liberating.
-The choice to not forgive holds you in a self-contained prison.
+The choice to not forgive holds you bounce house for sale in a self-contained prison.
 This workbook does not suggest that you approach the person you need to forgive.
 Forgiveness is not for the source of anger or sadness; forgiveness is for the one who suffers from the action … YOU.

 As yoga practitioners, we are consistently challenged to make space in our body for everything we regret, for everyone who put confusion in our mind, and know that whatever we see in others is just a reflection of ourselves.